hyper/crypto-openapi/node-sdk/src/openapi/SubscriptionPeriodsApi.md

   id: "id_example",
   // string | The ID of the connected Prism account you are making a request on behalf on. (optional)
   prism_account: "Prism-Account_example",
+  // string | Specifies which fields to populate in the response. (optional)
+  expand: "expand_example",
 };

 apiInstance.retrieve(body).then((data:any) => {